pdxmele/python-geodata-bffs/presentation.md

 2. Next, convert it to GeoJSON with [your tool of choice](https://github.com/pdxmele/gwyw-osm/blob/master/converters.md), or you can [parse the OSM XML directly](http://wiki.openstreetmap.org/wiki/OSM_XML).
 For this example, I used [osmtogeojson](http://tyrasd.github.io/osmtogeojson/).

-3. Now, let's say we only want buildings with names for now, not the roads and everything else.
+3. Now, let's say we only want buildings with names, not the roads and everything else.
 We can clean it up with a [script like this](https://github.com/pdxmele/python-geodata-bffs/blob/master/code_examples/geojson_example.py):

         import json